jlrickert/zet/docs/921/README.md

 # Prompt: "Linkify" KEG notes

-"Linkify" refers to the process of adding hyperlinks to specific keywords or phrases in a text, connecting them to relevant documents, websites, or other resources within a system like your KEG.
+"Linkify" refers to the process of adding hyperlinks to specific keywords, phrases, or phrases in a text, connecting them to relevant documents, websites, or other resources within a system like your KEG.
 This enhances the text by providing instant access to more detailed information or related content, facilitating easy navigation and improved information retrieval from your KEG repository.

 When referencing links that are not part of this KEG, it is preferred to use reference-style links for clarity and readability.